marshmallow-insurance/smores-react/README.md

 Before starting, make sure that `CHANGELOG.md` is updated according to [keepachangelog.com](https://keepachangelog.com/en/1.0.0/) with the latest release notes.
 If not, make a PR updating it before continuing.

-1. Checkout a new branch from the `Master` branch, update Changelog and _bump_ the project version.
+1. Checkout a new branch from the `main` branch, update Changelog and _bump_ the project version.

 ```
-git checkout master
+git checkout main
 git pull
 git checkout -b [branch_name]
 ```